Book Review: Rethinking Miles Davis (Fagge/Pillai/Wall eds.)

 The era is still one the least understood/lauded periods of Miles’s work, despite the stellar efforts of George Cole.

-It also has not been served well posthumously, particularly by his final label Warners; in recent years. there has been the weirdly undercooked/incomplete Rubberband project, and the appallingly-mastered/incomplete Warners Years box set.
+It also has not been served well posthumously, particularly by his final label Warners; in recent years there has been the weirdly undercooked/incomplete Rubberband project, and the appallingly-mastered/incomplete Warners Years box set.

 So hopes were high for Sony’s new Bootleg Series 7, which takes in the years 1982 to 1985 and looks at the sessions that made up the (classic) albums Star People, Decoy and You’re Under Arrest.
 The packaging looks OK:

 But what about the music?
 Before his death, Teo Macero, producer of many epochal Davis albums and also Star People, was very critical of the ‘complete sessions’ boxes that appeared after Miles’s demise.
-It’s safe to say he would not like this one either.
+It’s safe to say he would not like this either.

 Disc one just contains too many formless jams, with Mike Stern, Miles and Bill Evans struggling to put together cogent solos (despite Al Foster’s beautiful drumming), and basically the band is crying out for John Scofield’s arrival in autumn 1982.
-He brings immediate relief, from both a soloing and compositonal perspective.
+He brings immediate relief, from both a soloing and compositional perspective.
 The live disc is serviceable and quite well recorded, but certainly not one of the best nights from the 1983 tour.

 Essentially, we learn three things from the very uneven Bootleg Series 7: Scofield was a vital addition to Miles’s band and prolonged his career, Miller was Miles’s best bass player of the 1980s and Macero did a great job on Star People.
 But we probably knew all of that already.